Brucellosis

 Who gets brucellosis?

-Brucellosis is found throughout the world, but is more common in certain areas, including the Mediterranean Basin (Portugal, Spain, Southern France, Italy, Greece, Turkey, North Africa), Mexico, South and Central America, Eastern Europe, Asia, Africa, the Caribbean, and the Middle East.
-In the United States, brucellosis is uncommon, with 100–200 cases occurring each year.
-In Virginia, an average of one case of brucellosis is reported each year and cases are usually associated with eating unpasteurized, imported dairy products (such as cheeses).
+Brucellosis is found worldwide, but is more common in certain countries in Africa, Asia and Central America.
+In the United States, there are 100–200 cases reported each year.
+Virginia reports fewer than 5 cases each year and they are usually associated with eating imported, unpasteurized dairy products (such as raw cheese).
 Certain groups of people are at higher risk of getting brucellosis, including people who work in slaughterhouses or the meat-packing industry, veterinarians, laboratory workers, and hunters.

 How is brucellosis spread?